SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 **Video: B-Roll - Developers at work - [1:01 - 1:04](https://youtu.be/BioFgITYAFY?t=61)**

-Feedback example: "The B-Roll - looks out of focus, can we swap out for something else?"
+Feedback example: "2:22, the B-Roll - looks out of focus, can we swap out for something else?"

 ### 5. Cutaway